What to Know About Private Well Water

 No Water Bills

-Private wells aren’t managed by municipalities, so there’s no associated water bills.
+Private wells aren’t managed by municipalities, so there are no associated water bills.

-Since aquifers are located underground, they aren’t often affected by natural disasters like flooding or hurricanes that may contaminate municipal wastewater treatment systems (though it’s still worth testing a private well after one).
+Since aquifers are located underground, they aren’t often affected by natural disasters like flooding or hurricanes that may contaminate municipal wastewater treatment systems (though it’s still worth testing a private well after significant weather events).

 Disadvantages of Private Well Water